 7. Call to cancel if you are unable to keep a tutorial appointment.

 8. Complete the required student contact card at the beginning of each tutoring session.

-Please Note: The College’s official procedures for dealing with students who are disruptive applies in the Student Learning Center and can be found in the College's Code of Student Conduct.
+Please Note: The College’s official procedures for dealing with students who are disruptive applies in the Student Learning Center and can be found in Your Right to Know, chapter 7.
 Disruptive behavior can result in losing the privilege to obtain tutoring services or to work in the Student Learning Center.
 The Center’s director is charged with the responsibility of determining when behaviors are disruptive.
 The director can ask disruptive students to leave the Center.